 Veterinarian killed in plane crash during Fetch dvm360

-“On Satuday, Mike was returning from a veterinary conference with long-time friends and colleagues when the aircraft experienced catastrophic engine failure and was unable to land safely,” reads an open letter from Dr. Zareski’s wife, Shanna, on his clinic’s website.
+“On Saturday, Mike was ... with long-time friends and colleagues when the aircraft experienced catastrophic engine failure and was unable to land safely,” reads an open letter from Dr. Zareski’s wife, Shanna, on his clinic’s website.

-Along with Dr. Zareski, four others were involved in the crash, including the pilot and his wife, who have yet to be named, and fellow veterinarian Dawn Stelling, DVM, with her husband Robert Stelling, the second fatality, local news outlets report.
+Along with Dr. Zareski, four others were involved in the crash, including the pilot, who has yet to be named, and fellow veterinarian Dawn Stelling, DVM, with her husband Robert Stelling, the second fatality, local news outlets report.
+Dr. Stelling had been attending the Fetch dvm360 conference in San Diego.

 According to a release from the San Diego County Medical Examiner’s Office, “The pilot attempted to land the plane in the schoolyard of Lafayette Elementary School and was unable to fully stop the plane, striking a private residence in San Diego.”
 Dr. Zareski and Stelling were trapped inside the plane and did not survive, while the pilot, his wife and Dr. Stelling managed to escape and were transported to a local hospital, the report reads.